-- 10.1 A part-time employee: - (a) is engaged to work less than an average of 38 hours per week; - (b) has reasonably predictable hours of work.; and - (c) receives, on a pro rata basis, pay and conditions equivalent to those of full-time employees who do the same kind of work. - 10.2 Before commencing employment, the employer and employee will agree in writing on a regular pattern of work including the: - (a) number of hours to be worked each week; - (b) days of the week the employee will work; and - (c) starting and finishing times each day. - 10.3 The terms of the agreement in clause 10.2 may be varied by agreement and recorded in writing.
+- 10.1 A part-time employee: - (a) is engaged to work less than an average of 38 hours per week; and - (b) has reasonably predictable hours of work. - 10.2 Before commencing employment, the employer and employee will agree in writing on a regular pattern of work including the: - (a) number of hours to be worked each week; - (b) days of the week the employee will work; and - (c) starting and finishing times each day. - 10.3 The terms of the agreement in clause 10.2 may be varied by agreement and recorded in writing.